How machine learning can support fraud detection in online payments

 - •How Airwallex can help with payment fraud detection

 The ripple effect of a single fraudulent incident can be far-reaching.
-It affects both customers and your business, which is why fraud detection is important for proactive payment security.
-Artificial intelligence (AI) technology, like machine learning (ML), can identify and prevent real-time fraud attempts, helping safeguard global transactions, protect customers from payment fraud, and ensure long-term business success.
+It affects both customers and your business, which is why fraud detection is important for proactive payment fraud prevention.
+Artificial intelligence (AI) technology, like machine learning (ML), can identify and prevent real time fraud detection, helping safeguard global payments, protect customers from payment fraud, and ensure long-term business success.

 The scale of online payment fraud